igor-krechetov/hsmcpp-doc/source/features/variant/variant.rst

    Variant v1(7);
    Variant v2 = Variant::make(7);

-To get value our of Variant container you can use one of the toXXXXX() functions (for example :hsmcpp:`Variant::toString`) or :hsmcpp:`Variant::value`:
+To get value our of Variant container you can use one of the toXXXXX() functions (for example :hsmcpp:`Variant::toString`) or :hsmcpp:`Variant::getCustomType`:

 .. code-block:: c++